You asked; we delivered.

 Designed by researchers, it’s a powerful way to rank a set of items – text or images.

-The Ranking Order Question asks participants to review and compare items by placing them in order of preference.
-Together then calculates the average ranking for each item.
+The Ranking Order Question asks participants to review and compare items by placing them in order of preference within the mobile research platform.
+Together™ then calculates the average ranking for each item.
 Simple.

-You can find the question in Together's survey tool, together with other question types (open ended, multiple choice, single choice and picture uploads), all of which can be used as a standalone activity or combined to create a longer survey.
+You can find the question in Together™’s survey tool, together with other question types (open ended, multiple choice, single choice and picture uploads), all of which can be used as a standalone activity or combined to create a longer survey.
 Participants can access the questions on all devices, including desktop, tablet and mobile.

 Don’t take our word for it...

 We’ve tested the tool with our panel of researchers around the world.
 They gave it the thumbs up, so we’ve made it available for you to use, from today.

-"The ability to use images to aid in participant recognition was really helpful.
-The new feature has saved us time in analysis – allowing us to quickly see consumer ranking"
+The ability to use images to aid in participant recognition was really helpful.
+The new feature has saved us time in analysis – allowing us to quickly see consumer ranking